leopardrage/SurfaceFog/Readme.md

 **Surface Fog** doesn't work with orthographic cameras and oblique frustrums.

 ## Performance Considerations
 The **Surface Fog** shader does cheap operations.
 However it relies on the depth texture to work, which takes a full scene draw of ShadowCaster passes to fill it.
-If you were already using the Depth Texture or you were already working in Deferred Mode, you won't experiment almost any performance drop.
+If you were already using the Depth Texture, because you were already using features that need it (typical examples: directional light in Built-In RP or Deferred Rendering Path), you won't experience almost any performance drop.
 Otherwise this new draw cicle will be added, which is a little expansive.

-## TODO
+## Known Issues
-- Add compatibility for the Built-in Rendering Pipeline.
+- Due to a bug that seems to persist in Unity, I couldn't take advantage of the RenderPipeline tag to create a shader that were automatically compatible with both Built-In RP and URP.
+So, if you are using the Built-In Pipeline, you'll have to apply a minor manual change on the shader code.
+See the tag section of the second sub shader in the **SurfaceFog** shader file for details.